danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 Note:
 - Expands upon useState for complex state management
-- Better for state with multiple sub-values
+- Better in a case where you may have multiple sub-values
-- Better when next state depends on previous
+- When next state depends on the previous
 - Dispatch function is stable (like setState)
+- If you've used any of the other state management packages before
-- Redux-style pattern built into React
+- It's more like a Redux-style pattern built into React
+- Which I believe if you dig in to the source code of Redux, is using reducer under the hood

 ---